-When Paul first arrives at Ephesus, he needs to help fellow followers understand Jesus Christ’s truth.
+When Paul first arrives at Ephesus, he needs to help fellow followers understand God our Father and the Lord Jesus Christ’s truth.
 He shares his experience and knowledge and even baptizes them in the name of Jesus.

 Paul’s influence in the city grows, but with that also comes a growing number of those opposed.
 Demetrius, for example, feels enraged that his income is now stagnant because of Paul.
 This causes the Ephesian to call others that are affected and cause a riot in a theater.
 There they also drag two of Paul’s companions, Gaius and Aristarchus.

 After the chaos, Acts 20-21 tell us that Paul decides to travel to other cities.
 Yet, once he arrives in Jerusalem, the Jews falsely accuse Paul.
 Despite the lack of evidence, the soldiers and officials had no choice but to arrest Paul to dissipate the chaos.

 Composition of the Book of Ephesians

 Paul, an apostle of Christ Jesus, wrote the book of Ephesians.
 Ephesians was one of the thirteen letters he wrote while he was in prison.
 Paul’s letters are a way for him to continue preaching about God our Father and the Lord Jesus Christ.
 Themes such as death, resurrection, and the Lordship of Jesus are prevalent in all his letters.
 Being in prison did not stop Paul from preaching to those who were willing to listen.